fernandohackbart/ansible-pxe-centos/README.md

-﻿I am creating the PXE server on a OpenSuSE tumbleweed desktop, so everything is Linux...
+I am creating the PXE server on a OpenSuSE tumbleweed desktop, so everything is Linux...
 Will use this to setup a DC/OS cluster with this...